AmosAidoo/sprint_guide/README.md

 This guide is for open source community leaders who are running contribution sprints.
 You’re a sprint leader and you want to make sure your event is fun and productive.

+## What is the DDEV Quick Sprint?

+We created [a turnkey method](https://github.com/drud/quicksprint) that bundles all of the files and local development management necessary for a Drupal 8 sprint in a way that does not rely on internet access to work.

 ## Want to contribute?

 We would love your suggestions and feedback.
 To collaborate on the sprint guide, create an issue in this repo or open a pull request.